PhotonicsOpenProjects/ONE-PIX/README.md

 ```
 cd ONE-PIX/install
 ```
-and run the installtion script with this command :
+and run the installation script with this command :

 ```
-python setup.py
+sudo chmod +x ./install.sh
+./install.sh
 ```